Focus Drift

 • Include/exclude task titles and notes

-• Include/exclude interrupt titles and notes
+• Include/exclude interruption titles and notes

 • Include/exclude reflection text